Advising EEA workers and self-employed people

 Advising unemployed workers: first steps

 Retaining worker status during a period of unemployment is where a person is at the greatest risk of a poor or otherwise adverse decision.
-However, changes in the law and guidance from 14 February 2020 have considerably reduced these risks for anyone who has worked in the UK for at least a year.
 Establishing a right to reside through seeking work is inherently more hazardous than the alternative routes outlined above because:

 - The law is complex and there have been frequent revisions to the legislation and guidance due to judicial intervention.
 Local decision-makers do not always possess the specialist knowledge required or are unaware of the most recent developments.